 What should you take in consideration when you book a cooking class in Firenze, you might ask, confused by the high number of companies that offer them.
 The first criteria you should look at is how authentic the cooking class is.
 Is it run by locals?
 Is it outside a touristy area?
 Does it include a visit to the market?
 How much will be your contribution to the actual cooking?
 What kind of food will you make and how many dishes?

 Based on all of these questions I have decided that the best cooking class in Florence for me would be the one offered by Eating Europe Food Tours.
 I have taken a food tour of Soho with them before and I was so impressed by the quality that I decided to choose them again on my trip to Italy.
 It was actually very hard to choose what I would like to go for because all their Florence food tours are amazing and involve getting to know the local cuisine and culinary traditions the city has to offer.
 There is nothing touristic in their tours and everything is locally sourced, supporting the local community.
+You can book this same cooking class by clicking here (and, if you book between the 27th and 31st of March using this promotional link and the code “SPRING2019” at checkout, you get 15% off any tour or cooking class in Italy).

 Visit the local market